-This long-forgotten story all started with a boy and his lucky nickel… and it turned out to be a lucky day for the City of Duluth!
+Here’s a one from the Dark History Bus Tour.
+This long-forgotten tale starts with a boy and his lucky nickel… and it turns out to be a very lucky day for the City of Duluth!

 Think back to your childhood for a moment and remember how important your lucky nickel, dime, or quarter was to your bank account.
 Maybe it was an important part of your coin collection.
 Or maybe it was a part of your stash for buying chocolate candies at the corner store.
 Losing that coin probably put you in a troublesome situation and that situation might cause you to go to great lengths to recover it.
 Luckily for Duluth, the determination of a young boy to recover a lost nickel in October 1920 helped to uncover a more sinister tragedy before it happened.